MysterHawk/stand-up-timer-desk/README.md

 # Instructions:

-1. Please rename example's config as `config`, the script won't work without it!
+1. Please rename `example.config` file as `config`, the script won't work without it!
 2. You can change:
    - the sleep times (stand up and standown times)
    - Notification's sounds